 To view information on Coronavirus COVID-19 click here.

-The Victorian Government has provided funding to support young people on a permanent care order who turn 15 years and 9 months after 1 July 2021 to get the support they need as they get older.
+The Victorian Government has provided funding to support young people on a permanent care order who turn 15 years and 9 months after 1 July 2021 to get the support they need as they get older and become independent.

 Better Futures also offers Home Stretch, which supports young people to remain living with you after 18 or to move to other housing, like private rental.
 This support is available until 21 years of age via payment of an allowance.